 Tomahawk is a seaside hamlet offering great fishing, beaches and a relaxed coastal lifestyle surrounded by Tasmania's finest beef and dairy farms.
 Nearby services at Bridport make it an ideal place for an exclusive getaway.

-There is a huge range of services and facilities in the North East with playgrounds, playgroups and childcare a plenty.
+There is a range of services and facilities in the North East for children and young people.